Skip to main content

 • “The ending is also surprisingly touching and serious compared to the series's overall whimsical tone.”

-Character development in the game has received mixed reviews; some players feel a stronger attachment to the characters compared to the predecessor, highlighting improved depth, while others criticize the lack of development and unappealing character designs, which detract from emotional investment in the story.
+Character development in the game has received mixed reviews; while some players feel a stronger attachment to the characters compared to the predecessor, others criticize the lack of meaningful development and the tonal shift that detracts from the narrative depth.
+The character designs have also been noted as less appealing, with some describing them as grotesque and poorly animated, further impacting the emotional connection to the characters.
+Overall, the sequel appears to prioritize different themes over the character-driven storytelling that fans appreciated in the original.

 • “Another thing to mention, I've gotten attached to the characters in this game so much more than the first game, so with character development, this game has exceeded its predecessor.”